orcasound/orcanode/README.md

 SYSLOG_URL=syslog+tls://syslog-a.logdna.com:YourLogDNAPort
 SYSLOG_STRUCTURED_DATA='logdna@YourLogDNAnumber key="YourLogDNAKey" tag="docker"
 ```

+(You can request keys via the #hydrophone-nodes channel in the Orcasound Slack.
+As of October, 2021, we are continuing to use AWS S3 for storage and LogDNA for live-logging and troubleshooting.)

+Here are explanations of some of the .env fields:

 * NODE_NAME should indicate your device and it's location, ideally in the form `device_location` (e.g. we call our Raspberry Pi staging device in Seattle `rpi_seattle`.
 * NODE_TYPE determines what audio data formats will be generated and transferred to their respective AWS buckets.